Best red wine picks for 2025

 One of the main ways to understand red wine is by exploring the types of red wine by sweetness.
 This refers to how much residual sugar is left after fermentation, which greatly affects the flavor and mouthfeel.
 Most red wines fall into three categories:

-• Sweet wines, like Lambrusco Dolce, are fruity, approachable, and great for beginners, pairing well with desserts and spicy dishes.
+• Sweet wines like Lambrusco Dolce are fruity, approachable and great for beginners, pairing well with desserts and spicy dishes.

-• Semi-sweet wines, such as Brachetto d’Acqui, offer a balance of sweetness and acidity that pairs nicely with spicy foods or soft cheese.
+• Semi sweet wines such as Brachetto d’Acqui offer a balance of sweetness and acidity that pairs nicely with spicy foods or soft cheese.

-• Dry wines, such as Nebbiolo or Cabernet Sauvignon, are more structured and complex, with bold tannins that pair perfectly with rich, savory dishes.
+• Dry wines such as Nebbiolo or Cabernet Sauvignon are more structured and complex, with bold tannins that pair perfectly with rich, savory dishes.

-Sweetness Top Picks & Producers Common Varietals
+Sweetness Top Red Wines Common Varietals

 Light-bodied Cabernet by Silver Oak Cabernet Sauvignon, Sangiovese